GOT ENOUGH FOR RETIREMENT ?

 Retirement now stretches out 40 years.
 It is much more important that portfolios grow to compensate for inflation and longevity risk.
 When you plan to live off a portfolio's income instead of its principal, the certainty of liquidation values becomes less important.

 Increasing Risk : Some research on target-date-funds shows negative benefits from lowering your allocation to equities in the accumulation phase before retirement.
-See the discussion on assuming risk (item 6.) on the Saving Money page.
+See the Saving Money page.
 As retirement approaches the portfolio is at its biggest size.
 The returns it earns then have the largest impact on its size.
-Choosing to own low-return bond when the portfolio is large means much growth is missed.
+Choosing to own low-return bonds when the portfolio is large means much growth is missed.
+That cost can be bigger than the sequence of returns effect.

 Once in retirement, Spitzer shows that you have the best chance of not outliving your wealth if you deplete your debt first.
 In other words, during retirement you increase your common stock percentage over time.
 This has the same effect as the 'buckets' strategy for withdrawals.